Strakonice: History

-A moated castle on the Otava River was built by the noble family Bavors of Strakonice at the beginning of the 13th century.
+A moated castle on the Otava River was built by the noble family of Bavors of Strakonice at the beginning of the 13th century.
 The first written mention of the castle is from 1235.
-The first written mention of the village of Strakonice is from 1243, when the Church of Saint Wenceslaus already existed and the Bavors donated part of the castle and several villages in its vicinity to Knights Hospitaller of the Order of Saint John.
-In 1318, Strakonice was already a town.
+The first written mention of the village of Strakonice is from 1243, when the Church of Saint Wenceslaus already existed and the Bavors donated part of the castle and several nearby villages to the Knights Hospitaller of the Order of Saint John.
+By 1318, Strakonice was already a town.

-From 1402 on, the Knights Hospitaller owned the entire castle, including the town, as well as the surrounding estate.
-In 1420, Jan Žižka, the Hussite commander, occupied Strakonice, but failed to capture the castle.
-Strakonice Castle underwent an extensive remodel in the 16th century and became a representative residence of the Grand Priors of the Order.
-Subsequent alterations were only minor.
+By 1402, the Knights Hospitaller owned the entire castle, including the town and the surrounding estate.
+In 1420, the Hussite commander Jan Žižka occupied Strakonice but failed to capture the castle.
+Strakonice Castle underwent an extensive reconstruction in the 16th century, becoming a representative residence for the Order's Grand Priors.
+Subsequent alterations were minor.
 After the Thirty Years' War, the castle lost its significance.

 The town was industrialised during the course of the 19th century.
-In the 1860s, a railway line from České Budějovice to Plzeň via Strakonice was built, which helped its economic development.
+In the 1860s, a railway line connecting České Budějovice and Plzeň via Strakonice was built, which spurred its economic development.

 Demographics

 Strakonice experienced its greatest population growth between 1950 and 1980, when the town's population nearly doubled as a result of further industrialisation, particularly at Česká zbrojovka Strakonice and Fezko.
-The consolidation of agriculture and rapid urbanisation during the communist era helped make Strakonice one the fastest growing towns in the region.
+The consolidation of agriculture and rapid urbanisation during the communist era helped make Strakonice one of the fastest growing towns in the region.